 “My dream was to become a Formula 1 driver and I knew I had to have English because it’s an international sport,” Sato explained.
 “I never had lived outside of Japan and I didn’t know much English.
 My hero was Ayrton Senna and he came from Brazil to go to Britain to do Formula Ford, British Formula 3 and then F-1.
 So I really wanted to go to England to race as well.
 Plus I needed English.
 I asked Honda about transferring my scholarship.
 The school was funded by Suzuka and Suzuka is 100% Honda.
 Lots of partners were supporting but the main one was Honda.
 I was lucky they let me use the scholarship to go to the UK and race over there.”

-Sato explained his lack of finishes that first year as a result of his eagerness to find that fine line between success and disaster.
+He explained his lack of finishes that first year as a result of his eagerness to find that fine line between success and disaster.
 Although he won five races and finished third in the series, there were times he crossed that line.
 However, the following year, he won the championship in dominant fashion: winning 12 races, the Marlboro Masters Invitational at Zandvoort and the Macau Grand Prix.

 “I had to try harder because I needed to catch up to the others because I had so little actual race experience compared to them,” Sato revealed.
 “I went to F-1 with just five years of experience so I had to learn twice as much as the other drivers did in half the time.
 I would try, and sometimes I would go over the limit and fail, but I learned from that.
 I was challenging and attacking all the time so that’s why my philosophy is No Attack, No Chance--and it has been for a long time.
 I try to challenge all the time because I want to win, I really want to win.”